neoff/epassi/README.md

 ```shell
 docker run -p 8080:8080 -v /path/to/uploaded/file.txt:/app/target/file.txt varg/epassi
 ```
-or
+or folder with files
 ```shell
 docker run -p 8080:8080 -v /path/to/files/folder:/app/target varg/epassi
 ```
 ### API
+ * for POST request used Basic Auth with username `user` and password `password`
- * The Swagger UI page will then be available at
+ * The Swagger UI page will then be available at the following url:
+[http://server:port/swagger-ui.html](http://localhost:8080/swagger-ui.html)
- * for POST request used Basic Auth with username `user` and password `password` [http://server:port/swagger-ui.html](http://localhost:8080/swagger-ui.html) and the OpenAPI description will be available at the following url for json format: [http://server:port/v3/api-docs](http://localhost:8080/v3/api-docs)
+and the OpenAPI description will be available at the following url for json format: [http://server:port/v3/api-docs](http://localhost:8080/v3/api-docs)
    * server: The server name or IP